Diebold Empowers the USPS Security Camera Network

 -30°C (-22°F) to +75°C (167°F).

 Protecting the Mail

-Neither rain, nor sleet nor 328 foot Ethernet limit shall stay the United States Postal Service (USPS) video camera security systems from their duty to help prevent burglaries, vandalism and other security threats.
+Neither rain, nor sleet nor 328 foot Ethernet limit shall sway the United States Postal Service (USPS) video camera security systems from their duty to help prevent burglaries, vandalism and other security threats.
 The USPS relies upon their video network as a key part of their security success, but the 328 foot Ethernet distance limit causes significant headaches.